Sarn Park services

 Sarn Park Motorway Services

 Sarn Park Motorway Services Area

-The Days Inn hotel was built on a separate site with a driveway connecting it to the services.
+The Days Inn hotel was built as a Travelodge on a separate site with a driveway connecting it to the services.

 Like many services on the M4, customer levels have increased, but not by as much as at other services.
 As a result, Sarn Park managed to miss out on funding, with parts of it falling into disuse.
 Competition from a huge retail development opposite made growth particularly difficult as other services turned to takeaway facilities to balance the books.